North Carolina State University

 Supporting the future of ag science partnerships

-Located on NC State's Centennial Campus, the Plant Sciences Building is the iconic new home for the North Carolina Plant Sciences Initiative.
+Located on NC State's Centennial Campus, the Plant Sciences Building is the iconic new home for the North Carolina Plant Sciences Initiative (N.C.
+PSI).
 This research program began in 2014 with the mission to improve the world through innovation that solves grand agricultural challenges, such as how to feed a global population that is estimated to grow by 1.9 billion by 2050.
 The modern infrastructure of this 185,000-square-foot interdisciplinary science hub brings experts from across campus into an environment that supports collaborative, team-based problem solving within the university as well as with corporate and government partners.

-Because achievement of program goals rests on the frequent rotation of research projects and teams, a key challenge was how to accommodate and connect unassigned faculty, different industry partners, and changing research objectives – providing the resources needed without limiting future flexibility.
+Because achievement of program goals rests on the rotation of research projects and teams, a key challenge was how to accommodate and connect faculty, industry partners, and research objectives – providing the resources needed without limiting future flexibility.
 In response, the design team developed a space program that centers on supporting scientific capabilities, rather than specific investigators.
+Neighborhoods of open, flexible laboratories, offices, and collaboration spaces throughout the building support these cross-disciplinary research pursuits, designed to accommodate a range of team sizes, work styles, and data and technology use.

-Neighborhoods of open, flexible laboratories, offices, and collaboration spaces support these cross-disciplinary research pursuits.
-They are designed to accommodate a range of team sizes, work styles, and data and technology use.
-Specialty research spaces include partner labs, walk-in growth chambers, an electronics lab, a cellular and molecular imaging facility, and a rooftop greenhouse with 10,000 square feet of under-glass space that features BL-2P and -3P containment capabilities.
+The building's specialty research spaces include walk-in growth chambers, an electronics lab, a cellular and molecular imaging facility, and a rooftop greenhouse with 10,000 square feet of under-glass space that features BL-2P and -3P containment capabilities.
 In response to the inherently energy-intensive nature of the research spaces, the design strategy was also developed around selection of energy-reducing systems and sustainable materials, helping the project achieve LEED Gold certification.